Faster computations of discrete homology: Quotienting by the hyperoctahedral group

-We store an element $\sigma \in R_n$ as a pair of arrays.
-First is the symmetry part, which is an array $[s_1, \dots, s_n]$, where $s_i$ is the image of $i$ under the underlying permutation.
-Next is the reversal part, $[r_1, \dots r_n]$, where $r_i = 1$ represents the reversal part is the identity on that coordinate, and $r_1 = -1$ represents the reversal is not.
-Using this representation, we can define an algorithm to generate $R_n$, we do not write this algorithm here however, as it is not very insightful.

-The next step is to look at the image of the $n$-cube under each element in $R_n$.

-The output of this algorithm is a list of pairs [$T$, $sgn$].
-The list $T$ is similar to when we were computing the faces.
-It is such that for an arbitrary singular $n$-cube $A$, if the $T$ list corresponds to $\sigma \in R_n$, then $\sigma(A)[m] = A[T[m]]$.
-The second part is the sign of $\sigma$.
-Using the output of this we can easily compute the equivalence classes of maps:

-We can now use these algorithms to update the algorithms computing homology.
-The first thing to note is that the list of graph maps will now be a list of equivalence classes.
-We first update the graph maps algorithm: instead of trying to pair two $n$-cubes $A$ and $B$, we try and pair two equivalence classes $\mathcal{A}$ and $\mathcal{B}$.
-To get all maps, we must attempt to pair the representative of $\mathcal{A}$ with all elements in $\mathcal{B}$.
-We only need to consider the representative of $\mathcal{A}$, say $A$, since if $A * B$ forms an $n+1$ cube for some $B \in \mathcal{B}$, $\sigma(A) * \sigma(B)$ also forms an $n+1$ cube and will be in the equivalence class of $A * B$.
-We also only need to consider pairing $\mathcal{A}$ with $\mathcal{B}$ and not $\mathcal{B}$ with $\mathcal{A}$, since if $A * B$ forms and $n+1$ cube, $B * A$ will be in its equivalence class already.
+Generation now produces lists of equivalence classes rather than lists of maps, and pairs classes $\mathcal{A}$ and $\mathcal{B}$ rather than individual cubes, by testing the representative of $\mathcal{A}$ against every element of $\mathcal{B}$.
+We only need to consider the representative of $\mathcal{A}$, say $A$, since if $A * B$ forms an $(n+1)$-cube for some $B \in \mathcal{B}$, $\sigma(A) * \sigma(B)$ also forms an $(n+1)$-cube and will be in the equivalence class of $A * B$.
+We also only need to consider pairing $\mathcal{A}$ with $\mathcal{B}$ and not $\mathcal{B}$ with $\mathcal{A}$, since if $A * B$ is an $(n+1)$-cube then $B * A$ already lies in its equivalence class.
+Once we find a pair $A*B$, we add the equivalence class of $A*B$ to an ongoing list of equivalence classes.
+Note that we only store representatives, and generate full equivalence classes on demand with the previously described method.

-The one downside of this algorithm is that it can produce duplicate equivalence classes.
-The representatives will not necessarily be the same, but they will have the same elements.
-To account for this, we need another algorithm that removes the duplicate equivalence classes.

-This algorithm checks whether a given pair of equivalence classes are equal.
-It first checks if their representatives have the same vertices, since if this is false, the equivalence classes cannot be the same.
-Then, it checks for each $b \in B$ if the representative of $A$ is equal to $b$.
-If this is true, they must be the same equivalence class.
+The one drawback is that the same class can be produced twice with different representatives, so a deduplication pass is required.